 TRAVEL REQUESTS/CASH ADVANCES

 An approved Travel Request form must be completed before any business travel may be initiated.
 This form will also serve as a Cash Advance request for any travel expenses that will be paid by cash.
-Cash Advances require a minimum amount of $150.
+Cash Advances require a minimum amount of $150 and are limited to faculty led student trips within the US and abroad when a corporate credit card cannot be used.

 Employees who are issued a Cash Advance must return or satisfy the advance with an Expense Report before a new advance for the next trip can be processed.
 Cash Advance monies not returned after sixty days of issuance will be added to the employee’s taxable income or deducted from the employee’s paycheck.